plone/training/docs/plone-deployment/plone-docker-images.md

 Repository available at https://github.com/plone/plone-backend/.

-Installs the Plone 6 backend using a pip-based installation.
+Installs the Plone 6 backend using a package-based installation.

-This approach makes it easier and faster to extend this image in your own project.
+There are currently two distinct approaches to use the backend base images in your project:

-One example of such extension would be:
+### Usage with `pip` + `mxdev`

 ```Dockerfile
 # syntax=docker/dockerfile:1